mulka/ploverwiki/Supported-Hardware.md

 [Wikipedia entry about NKRO](http://en.wikipedia.org/wiki/Rollover_(key)#n-key_rollover).

 ## How do I know if my keyboard has NKRO?

-> **Warning**: Be wary of false advertising; some keyboards are advertised as NKRO or anti-ghosting, but are limited to certain combinations.
-Check reviews to get confirmation before making a purchase.
-Some keyboards might only support full-NKRO over a PS/2 connector (the [old-style plug](https://en.wikipedia.org/wiki/PS/2_port#/media/File:Ps-2-ports.jpg).)

-Full NKRO over USB is possible.
-Many keyboards do it well, and will work with Plover.

 A simple test is to open up a text editor and--while holding down both shift keys--type each letter on your keyboard.
 If all keys are typed into the text editor, your keyboard probably has NKRO.